 What does that mean?

-Well a positively geared investment means that the incomings cover the outgoings.
-So in basic terms it means that your ‘weekly rental amount’ would cover all of the expenses involved in owning that investment property.
-So you’re not paying anything to contribute to that investment.
+A positively geared investment means that the incomings cover the outgoings.
+In basic terms it means that your ‘weekly rental amount’ would cover all of the expenses involved in owning that investment property.
+You’re not paying anything to contribute to that investment.